Mimickal/discordjs-command-registry/README.md

 src="https://www.gnu.org/graphics/lgplv3-with-text-154x68.png">
 </a>

+NOTE: version 2.x of this library supports discord.js v14.
+If you still need v13 support, use an older 1.x version of this library.

 This is a data structure that lets you define Discord.js slash commands, register them with Discord's API, and route Discord.js Interaction events to your handler for that command.